Category Archives: 1951 Films

 Robert Walker makes Bruno a delicious villain- devious, clever, manipulative, and even comical at times.
 He is mesmerizing in his wickedness- so much so that the audience roots for him.

 The fact that Hitchcock wisely makes the victim Miriam (wonderfully played by Laura Elliot) devious, only lends to the rooting value of Bruno during her death scene.
-His character, although dastardly and troubled, almost rivals Norman Bates and Hannibal Lecter as a lovable, but evil, villain.
+His character is troubled, and almost rivals Norman Bates and Hannibal Lecter as a lovable, evil, villain.

 It is a highly effective, creepy scene.